Back

 Pros

-• This development methodology works well for projects with stable and well-understood requirements.
+• This software development methodology works well for projects with stable and well-understood requirements.

 • Can be used for projects of all sizes, from small to large.